 Running a diverse festival in a rural context

 Mint Chinese Film Festival stands proudly as Cumbria’s pioneering Chinese film festival.
 The Keswick Alhambra Cinema, a family-run independent cinema with over 100 years of history was its host for the inaugural 2023 edition.
 In this session, they’ll share their unique programming strategies, audience engagement, collaboration patterns and community outreach that demonstrate how to engage a wide range of different audiences.

 Community Activism through Film Exhibition by East and South East Asian (ESEA) Creatives

 Through organising film screenings, festivals and networking events, East and South East Asian (ESEA) creatives have been increasing the visibility of the community, which historically has been underrepresented in the UK, including the cultural sector, while shedding light on the brilliant diversity within the community.
 During the panel discussion, speakers Ching Wong of the Hong Kong Film Festival UK, Monica Wat of the ESEA arts festival MOON FEST and its production collective Made on the Moon and Yi Wang of Queer East will share their insights, from how to attract audiences – especially those who do not usually engage with independent cinema, how to devise and evaluate production and programming strategies, to ensuring that cinema initiatives are truly benefiting the community.

 Am I eligible?

 We want to welcome as many people as possible to our events while still protecting the work of filmmakers and distributors.
-Screening Days is for anyone who works or volunteers in a space that shows films and makes a direct contribution to selecting films or attracting audiences for them, including front of house staff and young film programmers (aged over 18).
+Screening Days is for anyone who works or volunteers in a space that shows films and makes a direct contribution to selecting films or attracting audiences for them, including young film programmers (aged over 18) and front of house staff.
 If you’re in any doubt about your eligibility, just email us.